jaceju-tutorial-examples/codeception-laravel5/readme.md

-# Blog Example for Codeception Learning
+# Simple example for Laravel5 development with Codeception

 ## Create project